kennethjang34/inventoryManagementSystem/README.md

 As a user, I want to check the quantities I have of  particular items in stock.

+As a user, I want to check stocks of a certain item by location

 As a user, I want the application to create a sku automatically

 As a user, I want to check a product's best before date